Limnology: Tropical limnology

 Tropical limnology is a unique and important subfield of limnology that focuses on the distinct physical, chemical, biological, and cultural aspects of freshwater systems in tropical regions.
 The physical and chemical properties of tropical aquatic environments are different from those in temperate regions, with warmer and more stable temperatures, higher nutrient levels, and more complex ecological interactions.
 Moreover, the biodiversity of tropical freshwater systems is typically higher, human impacts are often more severe, and there are important cultural and socioeconomic factors that influence the use and management of these systems.

 Professional organizations

 People who study limnology are called limnologists.
 These scientists largely study the characteristics of inland fresh-water systems such as lakes, rivers, streams, ponds and wetlands.
 They may also study non-oceanic bodies of salt water, such as the Great Salt Lake.
-There are many professional organizations related to limnology and other aspects of the aquatic science, including the Association for the Sciences of Limnology and Oceanography, the Asociación Ibérica de Limnología, the International Society of Limnology, the Polish Limnological Society, the Society of Canadian Limnologists, and the Freshwater Biological Association.
+There are many professional organizations related to limnology and other aspects of the aquatic science, including: the Association for the Sciences of Limnology and Oceanography, the Asociación Ibérica de Limnología, the International Society of Limnology, the Polish Limnological Society, the Society of Canadian Aquatic Sciences (formed by a merger in 2022 of the Canadian Conference for Fisheries Research and the Society of Canadian Limnologists), the Society for Freshwater Science, and the Freshwater Biological Association.